peteroupc/peteroupc.github.io/randomfunc.md

 - Should this page discuss approaches to generate random graphs or matrices?
 If so, how?
 - Ways to implement any of the randomization methods given in "[**Randomization with Real Numbers**](https://peteroupc.github.io/randomfunc.html#Randomization_with_Real_Numbers)" without rounding errors.
 - Methods to sample a random number from a distribution exactly, with arbitrary precision and using only a source of random bits.
-- Integer-quantized numbers are seeing increased use today, especially in "deep-learning" neural networks.
-What are ways to generate non-uniform integer-quantized numbers (especially 8-bit or smaller numbers)?

 <a id=Contents></a>
 ## Contents